The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: Conclusion

 \section{Conclusion}

-The mathematical statistics were nearly absent from the French academic stage before the Great War.
-As we have seen, it is under the influence of Borel that this field of mathematics began to grow up in the 1920s.
-Borel's activity mixed political and social engagements with his mathematical interests.
-Borel was one of the first French mathematicians to be interested in a renewal of mathematical randomness.
-Borel had come to probability for several reasons.
-The increasing presence of probability in modern physics was obviously an important cause.
-But his interest was not limited to the purely scientific side.
-In Borel's idea of the society, there was a necessity to spread scientific knowledge widely among the population, and the mathematics of randomness seemed to be a good tool for that purpose.
-Borel's desire to act in society can be seen for example through the creation of the journal {\it Revue du mois} founded with his wife in 1905.
-The journal often exposed Borel's views about the necessary place for probability in society.
-With the Great War, and his many involvements in the war effort, Borel began a career as a politician and used his position to become an active instigator of probability.
-Borel thought that Paris deserved an institute devoted to statistics, and convinced Lucien March and Fernand Faure to create such an institution, the ISUP.
-The young mathematician George Darmois, started to teach in this institute, and began to introduce the techniques of British mathematical statistics in France.
-The ISUP was nevertheless only a place for lectures.
-In Borel's mind, probability and statistics also deserved a real research center.
-This idea led to the foundation of the Institut Henri Poincar\'e where a kind of technology transfer occured.
-Several methods of mathematical statistics developed abroad (mainly in Britain, but also in Scandinavia) were imported to France.
-The study of the journal {\it Annales de l'Institut Henri Poincar\'e, Recueil de Conf«erences et M«emoires de Calcul des Probabilit«es et Physique Th«eorique} gives a picture of the aspect under which mathematical statistics appeared in France between the two World Wars when German, Scandinavian and British statisticians came to the IHP to hold conferences.
-Darmois' and Guldberg's papers provide a good example of this situation.
-A new generation of probabilists and statisticians obtained a doctorate at the IHP under the direction of Fr\'echet and Darmois at the end of the 1930s.
-Among them, two were more specifically oriented towards statistical topics : Mal\'ecot, whose research in biostatistics and genetics was based on Fisher's techniques, and Dugu\'e, who became after the war the leader of French statistics at Paris University.
+Whereas mathematical statistics based on probability theory was nearly absent from the French academic scene before the Great War, it had become, after World War 2, a topic well established in France.
+And it was not only the institutions created in the interwar period (ISUP in Paris, other various institutes in the provinces - such as the IEC - Institute for Commercial studies - in Strasbourg or ISFA (Institute of Financial Science and Insurance) in Lyon - and the IHP for the theoretical aspects\dots) carried on activities which included this large part of the mathematical sciences; other important structures were founded later, such as INSEE or ENSAE, to facilitate the teaching of specialized sides of those techniques.
+As we have seen, it was under the influence of Borel that this field of mathematics began to mature in the 1920s.
+Borel's activity mixed political and social engagements with his mathematical interests, for example through the creation of the journal {\it Revue du mois} he had founded with his wife in 1905.
+It was during this period of intense reflection about the application of mathematics that Borel realized the role that the measure of randomness would be called upon to play in the future development of various sciences.
+Borel felt he was in possession of new tools to face mathematical questions, in particular the new analytical techniques of measure theory and Lebesgue integration.
+Also, risk quantification of life accidents was for Borel an essential information source for the organization of public social institutions : this was the core of the radical political program he was very close to.
+Borel therefore became one of the first mathematicians to engage in a renewal of probability theory.
+With the Great War, and his many involvements in the war effort, he began a career as a politician and used his position to become an active instigator of statistics based on probability.
+He thought that Paris needed an institute devoted to statistics, and convinced Lucien March and Fernand Faure to create such an institution, the ISUP.
+Georges Darmois started to teach in this institute.
+The ISUP was however only a place for lectures and in Borel's mind, probability and statistics also deserved a real research center.
+This led to the foundation of the Institut Henri Poincar\'e.
+Darmois and Fr\'echet, who left Strasbourg after Borel asked him to join the IHP team, decided to use the Institute as a hub where it would be possible to organize a kind of technology transfer for the importation of the methods of mathematical statistics that had been developed abroad (Britain, Scandinavia, Italy\dots).
+Darmois in particular was eager to introduce British mathematical statistics in France, firstly from Pearson's biometric school, and, at the end of the 1930s, from Fisher and his followers.